 2. Can a felony charge get reduced to a misdemeanor?

-If a defendant is charged with a felony, his/her lawyer’s first line of attack is to attempt to get the charge dismissed outright.
-But if prosecutors insist on pressing charges, then the defense attorney would try to negotiate a plea bargain whereby the felony gets reduced to a gross misdemeanor or a misdemeanor.
+If you are charged with a felony, your lawyer’s first line of attack is to attempt to get the charge dismissed outright.
+Though if prosecutors insist on pressing charges, then your defense attorney would try to negotiate a plea bargain whereby the felony gets reduced to a gross misdemeanor or a misdemeanor.

 - the facts of the case